watery-desert/swipeable_tile/README.md

 },
 ```

 `swipeThreshold` defines how far you can drag and will consider as dismiss.
-In case of swipe to tigger this will define maximun drag limit.
+In case of swipe to trigger this will define maximun drag limit.

-### How to swipe to tigger action?
+### How to swipe to trigger action?

 It's possible to do from `backgroundBuilder` using `progress` parameter but to select exact message (or tile) requires calling `setState()` which is not possible from `backgroundBuilder` however you can call `setState()` from `onSwiped` callback which will invoke when the tile return to initial position.